These are my complete notes for the various topic Introductions in Symmetric Cryptography.

 Explanation:

-The testing of all possible keys in a given keyspace with the decryption function, to see if they produce the plaintext.
+The testing of all possible keys in a given keyspace with the decryption function, to find the key that will produce the plaintext.
 This is akin to thinking of the cryptosystem as a black box, in which the only significant factor to decoding an encrypted message is the number of possible keys the message could have been created with.

 As of 2010 (very recent), the largest keyspace that can be searched in a relatively reasonable amount of time is 2^60.
 However, not all key bits are created equally: a 128-bit symmetric key provides roughly the same security as a 3072-bit RSA (asymmetric algorithm) key.